A Beginner's Guide to Building a Credit Card Application Strategy A Beginner's Guide to Building a Credit Card Application Strategy

 Some banks will not approve a new account if you’ve recently opened a certain number of cards.
 Unlike the previous rule, unsuccessful applications won’t hurt you in this case.

 The most well-known example of this rule is Chase’s 5/24 policy.
-Chase won’t approve you for a new card if it sees five or more new credit card approvals on your personal credit report in the past 24 months.
-Other credit card issuers are less specific about the number but still can be sensitive to the number of new accounts showing on your credit report.
+Chase won’t approve you for a new card if it sees five or more new credit card approvals on your credit report from the past 24 months.
+Business credit cards are typically exempt from adding to this count, but credit beyond “credit cards” can sometimes count towards this total, such as financing you took out for a medical procedure or new appliances.
+Other credit card issuers are less specific about the number, but still can be sensitive to the number of new accounts showing on your credit report.

 History of closing cards

 Sometimes, a denial can result from recently closing a specific card or a card that earns the same type of points.
-Previously, Citi wouldn’t approve you for a ThankYou Rewards-earning card if you’ve earned the sign-up bonus or closed any card in the family in the past 24 months.
+Previously, Citi wouldn’t approve you for a ThankYou® Rewards-earning card if you’d earned the sign-up bonus or closed any card in the family in the past 24 months.

-That Citi policy is no longer in effect, but the key takeaway is that closing an account can cast a long shadow.
+That Citi policy is no longer in effect, but the key takeaway is that closing an account can cast a long shadow at some banks.
 You might strike a whole family of cards from your options for up to two years.
-The good news is that, if you know about the rule, you may be able to change your sequencing to get the new card before closing the card that triggers the waiting period.
+The good news is that if you know about the rule, you may be able to change your sequencing to get the new card before closing the card that triggers the waiting period.

 In some cases, converting a card to a different product won't count as closing an account.
 If you're stuck with a card that isn't a good fit for you anymore, call the bank to see if you can change to something else.
 Because banks love long-term relationships, many will let you downgrade to a card with no annual fee.